How to Support Brain Health Naturally (Naturopathic Tips for Alzheimer’s Prevention)

 Optimise your sleep and take action if you suffer from sleep apnoea, as it is a sign of oxygen restriction that will directly impact brain health and cognition.

 When we sleep, we are repairing and renewing cells throughout the body.
 During sleep, the brain is able to rid itself of toxicity that builds up in its lymphatic system (known in the brain as glymphatic).
 A lack of sleep will impair cognition and lead to a retention of toxicity.
-Do look at my blog and Podcast 9 about how to achieve a good night’s sleep.

 3. Microbiome

-Take care of your microbiome.
 We know there is a direct link between the gut and the brain through the enteric nervous system.
 It is still early days, but some studies are highlighting that those with Alzheimer’s have a reduced diversity of beneficial bacteria.
-We know it is essential to support a diverse and robust microbiome community by eating a wide-ranging and varied plant based diet (not vegan/vegetarian but plenty of vegetables, herbs and spices).
+Read more: How a healthy gut supports a healthy brain

 4. Movement, Exercise, Fresh Air every single day